DavidHavl/intimeago/README.md

 // subscribe to an event that happens on update (change of text of the element) node.addEventListener('intimeago-update', (e) => {
- // e.diff // difference between the specified date and now/relativeDate (in seconds)
+ // e.detail.diff // difference between the specified date and now/relativeDate (in seconds)
 })
 ```